 For F-1 and J-1 International Students: Check with the foreign embassy/consulate of the country where you will be studying abroad to confirm the type of visa you need.
 Note that in some cases consulates and embassies will only work with individuals who are citizens of the country in which the consulate/embassy is located.
 This might mean that you are working with people who are physically working in your home country at a foreign consulate or embassy, rather than one in the US.

 Tip: Photocopy everything before submitting it and use certified mail both ways if your country requires/allows you to have your documents mailed.
 Usually, visas are stamped directly in your passport and you will likely have to submit your passport along with your application.
 Certified mail will ensure that this valuable document can be traced if lost.

 While making your plans to study abroad, verify your own health insurance policy to see what coverage it provides for medical services abroad.
 You are required to have a valid medical insurance policy in order to participate on a study abroad program.
 Many typical US health insurance plans do not cover you adequately abroad.

-- UVM’s student health insurance covers you while studying abroad, provided that you are not studying abroad in your home country.
+- UVM’s student health insurance can provide some amount of coverage for you while studying abroad, provided that you are not studying abroad in your home country.